 I focus on portrait, family and wedding photography and I absolutely love what I do.
 I'm enthusiastic, passionate and constantly smiling and laughing!
 I primarily shoot digitally, with new fine art work being shot on Medium Format film.

 It is important to me that my clients know that I am very passionate about human rights.

-I want my clients to feel safe, loved, accepted and supported when I am working with them, no matter where they come from, what they look like, their religion, race, or how they identify.
+I want my clients to feel safe, loved, accepted and supported when I am working with them, no matter where they come from, what they look like, their religion, race, or identify.

 I love traveling, hiking, camping, singing, acting, reading mystery novels, cuddling with my cats, drinking tea and staying up late watching

-Cult Classics! (think Pulp Fiction, Heathers, Clueless, and The Rocky Horror Picture Show!)
+Documentaries and Cult Classics! (think Pulp Fiction, Heathers and The Rocky Horror Picture Show!)

 I work hard to capture special moments, create memories, and tell stories through a documentary photography lens.

 Send me a message if you're interested in setting up a shoot!